 1 Data start in 2015.
 2 Does not include agency RMBS and is based on flow of funds data.
 3 Does not include agency MBS.
-The latest value refers to 2021.
+The 2023 value is an estimation.

-Sources: People's Bank of China; AFME; Australian Bureau of Statistics; Business Development Bank of Canada; Bank of Japan; SIFMA; Datastream; DBRS Morningstar; FSB calculations.
+Sources: AFME; Australian Bureau of Statistics; Business Development Bank of Canada; People's Bank of China; Bank of Japan; SIFMA; Datastream; DBRS Morningstar; FSB calculations.

 RMBS represents the largest segment of the cash securitisation market globally (see Graph 3).
-The US non-agency RMBS market amounted to around USD 840 billion as of end-2021.
+US non-agency RMBS market outstanding amounted to around USD 840 billion as of end-2021.
 Following a freeze in issuance in mid-2007 associated with the collapse of subprime lending, that market has rebounded but remains well below pre-crisis levels.
 In Europe the RMBS market consists of separate residential mortgage exposures in individual jurisdictions.
 The major European RMBS markets are in France, Ireland, Italy, the Netherlands, Portugal, Spain, and the UK, with the largest markets (the UK and the Netherlands) experiencing a significant drop of the non-prime segment that has not picked up again.
 The RMBS market represented around 40% of total outstanding securitisation amounts in Europe in 2022.
 The Australian and Japanese securitisation markets are also dominated by the RMBS segment.
-Banks in Australia, the Euro area and UK retain a large proportion of RMBS securitisations to use as collateral to access liquidity from their central banks (see Box 7).
+Banks in Australia, the Euro area and UK retain a large proportion of RMBS securitisations to use as collateral to access liquidity from their central banks (see Annex 4).